github/copilot-survey-engine/README.md

 Once you have the extension sign in to Azure with your credentials go to your Explorer view and right click in the file directory to select the option "Deploy to web app".
 Select the subscription in which you've created the resources in step 1.
 Select the name you chose for the App Service created in step 1.

 Finally go to your GitHub App and update your webhook URL to reflect your App Service URL.
+Do not append "/probot".

 ### Step 4.
 Test your App!